Bannonsmith/OIMS-OffenderInformationMangementSystem-/README.md

 **Future Features:** An offender view so they would be allowed to see their next parole visit.
 See their stipulations such as when they have to attend classes and how many time a week.
-Chat features that allows the offender to the parole officer.
+Chat features that allows the offender and the parole officer to communicate.